Key city's fate in balance as fighting rages in east Ukraine | Law-Order

 Oleksiy Arestovych, an adviser to Zelenskyy's office, said on Tuesday that Russian forces have changed their tactics in the battle, retreating from Sievierodonetsk, while pounding it with artillery and airstrikes — without any particular success.

-They are also targeting the neighbouring city of Lysychansk with “day and night shelling'', as well as trying to storm the key road connecting Lysychansk and Bakhmut to the southwest, he said.
+They are also targeting the neighboring city of Lysychansk with "day and night shelling,'' as well as trying to storm the key road connecting Lysychansk and Bakhmut to the southwest, he said.

-Evidence of the enormous human cost of the war mounted as workers pulled up to 100 bodies from each smashed building in the devastated city of Mariupol — a gruesome effort that one official described as an “endless caravan of death”.

 Meanwhile, fears of a global food crisis escalated over Ukraine's inability to export millions of tons of grain through its blockaded ports.